< Back to Hiring Blog

 Talent acquisition pros may be tempted to reach for traditional interview questions: Why do you want to work for our company?
 What is your greatest strength?
 These kinds of questions work fine as an introduction.
 But interviewees must consider asking behavioral questions.
 Behavioral questions reveal not what candidates have done but what they would do.
 This distinction helps organizations get to know the candidate more deeply, which increases their chances of choosing the right hire.

-Behavioral questions include prompts like:
+Behavioral questions include situational questions like:

 • Give me an example of a time when you had to manage up.
 How did you do it?